planet-lia/lia-docs/content/examples/basic-unit-communication.md

 <div id="Kotlin" class="tabcontent">
 {{< highlight kotlin "linenos=table,hl_lines=" >}}

-// Set the unit from your game state. val unit = ...
+// Iterate through all of your units. for (unit in gameState.units) {

     // Do this only when there is no opponent in viewing area.
 If there
     // is an opponent in viewing area it is better to fight it. if (unit.opponentsInView.isEmpty()) {

         // Check if some teammate detected an opponent near the unit.
 If
         // it did then send the unit to the location of the opponent. for (teammate in gameState.units) {
             var found = false

             for (opponent in teammate.opponentsInView) {
                 // Calculate the distance between the unit and opponent. val dst = MathUtil.distance(unit.x, unit.y, opponent.x, opponent.y)

                 if (dst < 25) {
                     // We have detected an opponent that is very close! api.navigationStart(unit.id, opponent.x, opponent.y)
                     found = true
                     break
                 }
             }
             if (found) break
+        }
     }
 }
 {{< /highlight >}}